Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/mockQuestions.md

 2. **What security test cases would you design for login and wallet authorization flows?**
         - For a fintech app handling sensitive wallet and identity data — I’d design a comprehensive set of security test cases to validate login and wallet authorization, covering authentication, session handling, data protection, and attack prevention.

+3. **3.
+How would you perform UI testing for the virtual card issuance flow on mobile and web?**